DSuveges/NetworkTest/README.md

 1. Adding tools to analyze stored data + create network availability charts.
 2. Improve the UI to visualize the network availability history.
+    * Provide daily and weekly graph
+    * The graph should also contain the number how many times the service went off and the total duration
 3. Generate custom report based on the gathered data.